mezzio/mezzio/doc/book/quick-start-skeleton.md

-For the next part of the example, we'll be creating and wiring a factory for creating the `HelloAction` instance; the example assumes you used the default selection for a dependency injection container, Zend ServiceManager.
+For the next part of the example, we'll be creating and wiring a factory for creating the `HelloAction` instance; the example assumes you used the default selection for a dependency injection container, Laminas ServiceManager.

 Let's create a factory.
 Create the file `src/Action/HelloActionFactory.php` with the following contents: